IBM/gdpr-fingerprint-pii/README.md

 ### 1. Prerequisites
 - IBM Cloud account: If you do not have an IBM Cloud account, you can create an account [here](https://cloud.ibm.com/).
-- If you opt to deploy the Liberty application manually then
 - Cloud Foundry cli should be installed.
 If not installed, click [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) for instructions to install.
 - Watson Knowledge Studio account: User must have a WKS account.
 If you do not have an account, you can create a free account [here](https://www.ibm.com/account/us-en/signup/register.html?a=IBMWatsonKnowledgeStudio).
   Make a note of the login URL since it is unique to every login id